vistec-AI/WangchanX-Eval/README.md

 ## Citations

-If you use WangchanX Eval in your project or publication, please cite the library as follows
+If you use WangchanX or WangchanX Eval in your project or publication, please cite the library as follows

 ```tex
 @misc{phatthiyaphaibun2024wangchanlion,